hongwai1920/Introduction-to-Linear-Regression/README.md

 ## Introduction to Linear Regression.ipynb
 This notebook introduces linear regression mathematically and uses Python to check the 5 assumptions using statsmodel.

-## k_nearest_neighbor_image_classifier.ipynb
-This notebook introduces and implements n-nearest neighbors from scratch and apply it to CIFAR-10 dataset to determine its accuracy.
+## K Nearest Neighbor Image Classifier
+This folder contains introduction and implementation of k Nearest Neighbor using Python.
+Its purpose is to classify images.
+We train and test it on CIFAR-10 image dataset